-Three men arrested for robbing woman at gunpoint in Norfolk
+Sentencing for men who robbed woman at gunpoint in Norfolk

 Photo Gallery

-NORFOLK, Va. – Three men have been arrested in connection with an armed robbery that happened on January 10, according to police.
+NORFOLK, Va. – Two out of the three men were sentenced on Monday in connection with an armed robbery that happened on January 10.

 Police say the suspects robbed a 25-year-old woman at gunpoint while she was walking in the 1000 block of West 49th Street around 11:45 p.m.